fp-ts/core/guides/Option.md

 ```

 As you can see you can transform the result of your computation without unwrapping and wrapping the underlying value of `Option`.
+This allows for a safe and convenient way of transforming optional values.

-What is very convenient about `Option` is how the absence of value (i.e. a `None`) is handled.
+What is also convenient about `Option` is how the absence of value (i.e. a `None`) is handled.
 See the example below:

 ```ts
 import { pipe } from "@fp-ts/core/Function";